-Total Credits: 122-125

 Ethics and Social Responsibility Minor

 The ethics and social responsibility minor is designed to give students an opportunity to further their interests in ethics and social responsibility.
 It is open to students in all majors.

 The minor consists of two foundational courses, one course from applied and professional ethics, and two integrative courses organized in the following sequence:

-Required Courses

-PHI 224: Ethics 3 credits
+PHI 224 - Ethics 3 credits

-REL 330: Christian Morality 3 credits
+REL 330 - Christian Morality 3 credits

-PHI 345: Social Ethics: From Personal Values to Global Citizenship 3 credits
+PHI 345 - Social Ethics: From Personal Values to Global Citizenship 3 credits

-REL 345: Christian Social Justice: A Roman Catholic Perspective 3 credits
+REL 345 - Christian Social Justice: A Roman Catholic Perspective 3 credits

-PHI 324: Bio Ethics 3 credits or
+PHI 324 - Bio Ethics 3 credits or

-PHI 328: Business Ethics 3 credits or
+PHI 328 - Business Ethics 3 credits or

-PHI 346: Environmental Ethics 3 credits or
+PHI 346 - Environmental Ethics 3 credits or

-PHI 311: Political Philosophy I 3 credits or

-PHI 312: Political Philosophy II 3 credits
+PHI 311 - Political Philosophy I PHI 312 - Political Philosophy II

-Total Credits: 15

-126 SLU UNDERGRADUATE CATALOG 2012-2013